ymassad/ymassad/README.md

 Hello.

 My name is Yacoub Massad.
-I am a Software Architect/Developer working at Zeva International.
+I am a Software Architect/Developer working at NextgenID.
 I develop software using C# and .NET.

 I am very interested in learning and teaching others about coding principles and practices that aim at creating maintainable software.